beocaca/astrotribe/apps/admin/content/bp/products-research.md

 - Full List of Citations, users can choose Citation Type
 - Search can respond with segments of the full paper
 - Extracted Keywords are displayed
-- Bookmark icon for bookmarking / adding to bookmark group
 - Show sources
 - Show References to Tools / Institutions / Tables / Figures etc
 - Ability to switch between table and grid display